 Guidelines for Juried Artist Member Application

 Welcome!
 This page contains all the information you need to know about applying to become a Juried Artist member.
-Please feel free to contact us with any questions (details at bottom).

-The portfolio must include:
+The portfolio is submitted online.
+It must include:

 SAQA offers mentoring to help prepare your JAM portfolio.
 It is a free service offered to SAQA members.
 Mentors are current JAMs, as well as former members of the JAM Review Panel.